‘I took my turn on Friday to be arrested’

 I was part of the April 2019 rebellion, in the group that occupied Waterloo Bridge for a whole week leading up to Easter.
 The rebellion was planned, so I took a week’s leave from work and arranged for family to look after my children.
 The experience was extraordinary: a really beautiful self organising community developed on the bridge over the week.
 People had brought trees and plants to create an alternative ‘garden bridge’.
 Free food was cooked and provided by rebels in an onsite kitchen.
 Homeless people started to come at night to share the food offered.
 There was singing and solidarity, and strangers and friends looking after and supporting each other with the intense emotions that were sometimes released.

 The police said they had not experienced anything like it before: the loving peaceful atmosphere wasn’t like a normal protest.
 They made a few dozen arrests each day in an attempt to clear the occupation and reopen the bridge to traffic.
-But numbers of protestors prepared to sit peacefully and accept arrest meant that they simply couldn’t clear the bridge until they finally brought in mass numbers of police at the end of the week.
+But the number of protestors prepared to sit peacefully and accept arrest meant that they simply couldn’t clear the bridge until they finally brought in mass numbers of police at the end of the week.
 I took my turn on Friday to be arrested.
 I simply sat on the bridge in the front row and when asked by police officers to move to the approved protest site, I did not.
 And so I was arrested under the Public Order Act for ‘failing to comply with a condition placed on a public assembly’.
 This is legislation designed to limit protests where they are deemed by police to be causing disruption, in this instance ‘to the life of the community’.
 I was taken to a police station, had my fingerprints, photo and DNA taken, and held alone in a cell for 14 hours.

 Most of us, about 1000 in all in the April rebellion, who were only arrested once, were not initially charged but ‘released pending investigation’.
-Subsequently the police decided to prosecute everyone and so I was charged 5 months later and had my trial in December 2019 in the magistrates court.
+Subsequently the police decided to prosecute everyone and so I was charged five months later and had my trial in December 2019 in the magistrates court.

 I pleaded not guilty and represented myself at court.
 I had the opportunity to give a 30-minute defence, in which I emphasised the defence of ‘necessity’.
 This is where an act is justified by the fact that it is intended to prevent significant harm or loss of life.
-I explained that scientists now predict irreversible tipping points in the climate system will be crossed with between 1 to 3 degrees of global heating.
+I explained that scientists now predict irreversible tipping points in the climate system will be crossed with between 1 and 3 degrees of global heating.
 As we have already passed 1 degree this means catastrophic climate disruption is an imminent risk, and that without governmental policy change, mass loss of life is inevitable.

 The three magistrates were very respectful, and listened carefully to my arguments.
 They did not dispute anything I said nor condemn my actions but said that they had to find me guilty, because the dangers I described were not ‘imminent in the legal sense’.
-I received a nine month conditional discharge and was ordered to pay court costs of about £350.
+I received a nine-month conditional discharge and was ordered to pay court costs of about £350.

 I had reported myself to the HCPC at the point I was charged, and after conviction the HCPC drafted allegations against me, on basically that information alone, that I was unfit to practise.
 An HCPC investigating panel met in April to decide whether further investigation was required.
 I was allowed to make any written submissions I wished to the panel.
 I provided an account of my actions and the reasons for them, support letters from colleagues and other practitioner psychologists in XR and a reference from my supervisor.
 The HCPC named all these submissions as factors in finding no case to answer.